App Manager

 In settings page, you can allow App Manager to display multiple users during APK installation.

-them.
-You can also select which signature scheme to use in the APK
+In settings page, you can choose to sign APK files before installing them.
+You can also select which signature scheme to use in the APK signing option in settings.

-signing option in settings.
-Currently, only a generic key is used to sign APK files6.4.8.4.1 Known limitation
+Currently, only a generic key is used to sign APK files

-permissions, etc. Large app can take a long time to fetch app info, and therefore,
+Large app can take a long time to fetch app info, and therefore, it may take a long time display the installation prompt.

-be cached first which might also take a long time depending on the size
+If the apk is not located in the internal storage, the app has to be cached first which might also take a long time depending on the size of the apk.

 Exodus page is now replaced with scanner page.
 Scanner page contains not only a list of trackers but also a list of used libraries.
 This is just a start.
 In the future, this page will contain more in depth analysis of the app.